gstonge/gstonge.github.io/_posts/2019-09-01-burlington.md

 ---
 layout: post
-title:  "Moved to Burlington for an intership at UVM"
+title:  "Moved to Burlington for an internship at UVM"
 date:   2019-09-01
 category : other
 ---